ziennaa/webdevt2/README.md

 Some HTML elements do not have closing tag
 `<br>` or `<img>`.
 These are called void elements since theyre void of any content

-# the odin recepie project
+# the odin recipe project
 After learning the fundamentals of HTML, I created a small recipe website.
 It has three popular recipes: pizza, burgers, and lasagna.
 It's quite basic. we can view each dish's dedicated page, where I've included the ingredients and simple instructions, click on it.
 Ideal for anyone wishing to sample something delicious! https://ziennaa.github.io/webdevt2/